 10.8.2 Narrowband Receiver intermodulation

 The narrowband receiver intermodulation specified for E-UTRA is based on single PRB interferer and CW interferer capturing the co-existence in bands with narrow band systems such as GSM.
+For FR1, the same interferer and wanted signal levels as for E-UTRA are applied.
+The IM SCS is the same as for the wanted signal.
+The CW position is calculated such that the IM product falls within the wanted signal FRC in most cases (taking into account the NR spectrum utilization).

 As FR2 bands would be dedicated to NR and minimum bandwidth is 50 MHz and even adjacent bands e.g. in 23.6-24 GHz has carrier bandwidth of 100 MHz and 200 MHz, there is no need for narrowband receiver intermodulation requirements for FR2 and thus requirements should not be specified.